 Fair value of other receivables, cash, accounts payable and other liabilities are estimated to equal book value (accumulated cost) due to the short duration.

-Financial assets and liabilities valued at fair value in the income statement.
+Financial assets and liabilities valued at fair value hierarchy 1 in the income statement.
+Profit and loss effects are reported in R&D function in the income statement.
 All derivatives are valued at hierarchy level 2.